-Landlords who charge a bond must lodge it with Tenancy Services within 23 working days using our bond lodgement form.
+If the landlord charges a bond they must lodge it with Tenancy Services within 23 working days.

 When landlords must lodge the bond

-The landlord can ask for bond money up to the equivalent of 4 weeks’ rent.
-Other forms of security are not allowed.
-A guarantor’s agreement is not considered a bond.
+A bond can be up to the equivalent of 4 weeks’ rent.
+Other forms of security are not allowed, but a landlord may ask for a guarantor’s agreement.

-Similarly, if the rent decreases and if the total bond is more than 4 week’s rent, the tenant can apply to have the extra bond refunded to them.
+If the rent decreases and the total bond is now more than 4 week’s rent, the tenant can apply to have the extra bond refunded.

 The people who sign the bond refund form must be the same as the people who signed the bond lodgement form.
 If these signatures do not match there may be delays in refunding the bond.